 Hailing from the Southwest, Gil farmed and gardened in the Arizona Highlands for over 30 years.
 He says he primarily started gardening to keep his sanity while practicing law.
 In 2014, Gil retired from law and moved to Wisconsin to enjoy the vast array of wilderness and water the state has to offer.

 Shortly after moving, Gil started working with veterans as manager of the largest hydroponic production operation in Appleton, Wisconsin.
-Joining Fork Farms in 2017, he initially managed the commercial farm side of the business until moving to a full-time partnership development and sales role.
+Joining Fork Farms in 2017, he initially managed the commercial farm side of the business until moving to a full-time partnership development role.
 He happily lives in Appleton with his two retired ranch dogs.